 Any sale or disposal of real property, including school buildings, will be conducted in accordance with statutory requirements.
-The superintendent will secure the services of consultants as necessary to conduct feasibility assessments and determine the fair market value.
-No building or land will be sold below the fair market value or exchanged for less than full and fair consideration.
+The superintendent should secure the services of consultants as necessary to conduct feasibility assessments and determine the fair market value.
+No building or land will be sold below the fair market value or exchanged for less than full and fair consideration, except that the board will afford the board of county commissioners the first opportunity to obtain any real property at the fair market price or a price negotiated between the two boards.

-When the board decides to lease board-owned property to another entity, the lease will be at fair market value, except the board may negotiate a lesser amount with another governmental unit.
+When the board decides to lease board-owned property to another entity, the lease will be at the fair market value, except that the board may negotiate a lesser amount with another governmental unit.